 Many more of his books have been made into films which didn’t do a terrible job but that made me feel, at best, meh.
 A few examples: Christine, Firestarter, Secret Window (despite the presence of Johnny Depp and Maria Bello), and Dreamcatcher.

 What of the good ones, the ones that took the original work and rendered it faithfully or improved upon it?
 The Green Mile (nothing with Tom Hanks in is a turkey) and The Shawshank Redemption immediately spring to mind, but my favourite has to be Stand By Me with the late River Phoenix, from the collection of novellas Different Seasons.
 I so enjoyed the novella it was based on (The Body) that I recall sitting down to watch the film expecting another meh reaction, the formula seeming to be that the more I like the source material, the less I enjoy the film version.
 In this case, I couldn’t have been more pleased to be wrong.
 What a wonderful evocation of childhood; if you’ve not seen it, watch it post-haste.

 Here endeth Part 1.
 In Part 2, I’ll do something similar for some of my other favourite books/authors.

 (I had intended adding a few images of movie posters to illustrate this piece, but didn’t want to run foul of any copyrights so ended up including images of some of the books mentioned—this is a site about writing and books, after all.
-They’re clickable links to Amazon; it should be a fairly simple matter to find disc versions of the films mentioned and I imagine they’re all available on sites like Netflix.
+They’re clickable links to Amazon UK; it should be a fairly simple matter to find disc versions of the films mentioned and I imagine most of them are available on sites like Netflix.
 I’ve also included text links for the benefit of anyone reading on a mobile device.)